cds 1.4.0

 Split-ordered list.
 More...

-class SplitListSet< gc::nogc, OrderedList, Traits >
+class SplitListSet< cds::gc::nogc, OrderedList, Traits >

 Split-ordered list (template specialization for gc::nogc) More...